VeckoTheGecko/tsfel/docs/descriptions/faq.rst

     * **Does TSFEL work on Windows?**

         Yes.
 By default we disabled multiprocessing in Windows.
 The multiprocessing in Windows was not completely stable.
-If you want to enable you can se ``n_jobs`` variable accordingly at your own risk.
+If you want to enable you can set ``n_jobs`` variable accordingly at your own risk.

     * **Is it mandatory to pass the sampling rate?**